mxschll/query-validator/README.md

   only_nulls: ["deleted_at"] # Columns must only have null values.
 ```

+Tests are executed in multiple threads in parallel.
+Keep this in mind when defining tests to avoid potential conflicts.

 ## Configuration

 The program can be configured via a `.env` file or by passing environment variables to the Docker container (see section [Docker](#Docker)).